 Working with the Social Security Administration, the department has been able to identify 387,000 matches in its first review.
 Approximately 179,000 of those people are currently in default on their loans, putting them at risk of losing their tax refunds and having their Social Security benefits garnished.

 Those Americans with disabilities have the right to student loan debt relief.
 This week’s announcement further extends President Obama’s Student Aid Bill of Rights, which directs federal agencies to overhaul the way Americans repay student loan debt.

 Click here to read more on this story.

-If you are in a financial crisis and are considering filing bankruptcy, contact an experienced attorney who can advise you of all of your options.
+For borrowers who are struggling with student loan debt, relief options are available.
+Many student loan borrowers are unaware that they have rights and repayment options available to them, such as postponement of loan payments, reduction of payments or even a complete discharge of the debt.
+It is important you contact an experienced Miami bankruptcy attorney who can advise you of all your options.
+As an experienced CPA as well as a proven bankruptcy lawyer, Timothy Kingcade knows how to help clients take full advantage of the bankruptcy laws to protect their assets and get successful results.
 Since 1996 Kingcade & Garcia, P.A. has been helping people from all walks of life build a better tomorrow.
-Our attorneys’ help thousands of people every year take advantage of their rights under bankruptcy protection to restart, rebuild and recover.
+Our attorneys help thousands of people every year take advantage of their rights under bankruptcy protection to restart, rebuild and recover.
 The day you hire our firm, we will contact your creditors to stop the harassment.
-You can also find useful consumer information on the Kingcade & Garcia, P.A. website at www.miamibankruptcy.com.
+You can also find useful consumer information on the Kingcade & Garcia website at www.miamibankruptcy.com